- Texas 2021 Deep Freeze: Utility Stories

 The need to be cutting-edge, not “bleeding edge” was emphasised by Joey Randall, Assistant General Manager at Olivenhain Municipal Water District.
 He mentioned that his utility needs to change the way they think about water to work smarter, not harder.
 In the end, it’s about how they do business and they must decide how their water service will change.
 Meanwhile, the concept of an “innovation lounge” was advocated by John Arena, Business Outreach Section Manager at the Metropolitan Water District of Southern California.
 Such a lounge would be an open platform for utility staff members to collaborate and suggest different projects and improvements.

 Paul Gagliardo, Innovation Director at American Water further spoke in depth about their evaluation process to work with outside vendors and how they decide where to invest their resources.
 Below, is American Water’s seven step innovation process, which can also be applied to other utilities.

 Source: Presentation by Paul Gagliardo, Innovation Manager at American Water during Smart Water Workshop, Jan.
 25, 2017 in San Diego.

 As the leading global hub for the smart water sector, the Smart Water Networks Forum (SWAN) brings together key players in the water industry to collaborate and share knowledge in order to accelerate the development of data-driven technologies in water and wastewater networks worldwide.
-For example, the SWAN North American Alliance is now free to join offering free workshops such as the recent one in San Diego, specialised webinars, as well as a soon to be centralised source for smart water resources.
+The SWAN Americas Alliance serves to accelerate smart water and wastewater development in North and South America through the SWAN Forum’s collective industry expertise and collaborative partnerships.
 By joining SWAN or participating in the Alliance, utilities can leverage best practices from other global utilities and access a global innovation lounge.